Why SARC

 How customers buy SARC

 SARC is a customer demo platform + reference architecture.
 You don’t subscribe; you adopt.
-Calitti / Synechron sells the implementation engagement (typically 4–8 weeks for the MVP install) that puts SARC into your cloud and wires it to your existing Kosli + ServiceNow + cloud + CI.
+Calitti / Synechron sells the implementation engagement (typically 4–8 weeks for the MVP install) that stands up the self-hosted Fides ledger in your cloud and wires it to your existing ServiceNow + cloud + CI.
 After the engagement, you own and operate it.
-No SaaS bill, no per-seat fee, no vendor capture.
+No SaaS bill, no per-seat fee, no evidence egress, no vendor capture.

 Next step